2007 Arizona Cardinals season: Week 5: at St. Louis Rams

-Week 6
+Week 6: vs. Carolina Panthers

 Coming off their divisional road win over the Rams, the Cardinals went home for a Week 6 intraconference game against the Carolina Panthers and QB Vinny Testaverde, whom Arizona tried to sign for to back up Warner, yet failed.
 Backing up Warner for the remainder of the year would be QB Tim Rattay, whom the Cards recently signed.

 In the first quarter, the Cardinals trailed early as Panthers kicker John Kasay kicked a 33-yard field goal for the only score of the period.
 In the second quarter, Arizona continued to trail as Kasay gave Carolina a 43-yard field goal.
 The Cards would take the lead with RB Edgerrin James getting a 23-yard TD run.
 In the third quarter, the Panthers jumped back in front again with Kasay getting a 24-yard field goal.
 Arizona would retake the lead with kicker Neil Rackers getting a 50-yard field goal.
 In the fourth quarter, the Cards lost control as Carolina took control with Testaverde completing a 65-yard TD pass to WR Steve Smith, Kasay nailing a 45-yard field goal, and RB DeAngelo Williams getting a 13-yard TD run.

 With the loss, not only did the Cardinals fall to 3–3, but starting QB Kurt Warner (2/2 for 21 yards) left the game in the first quarter with a strained left elbow.

-Week 7
+Week 7: at Washington Redskins

 Hoping to rebound from their home loss to the Panthers, the Cardinals flew to FedExField for a Week 7 duel with former division rival Washington Redskins.
 QB Kurt Warner got the start, despite having a torn left elbow ligament.

 In the first quarter, Arizona trailed early as Redskins RB Clinton Portis got a 2-yard TD run for the only score of the period.
 In the second quarter, things got worse for the Cards as Warner's second interception was returned by LB London Fletcher 27 yards for a touchdown.
 Arizona would finally respond as Warner threw a 2-yard TD pass to WR Anquan Boldin (with a failed PAT).

 In the third quarter, the Cards continued to struggle as Portis gave Washington a 1-yard TD run for the only score of the period.
 In the fourth quarter, Arizona managed to draw close with Warner and Boldin hooking up with each other again on a 10-yard TD pass, along with back-up QB Tim Rattay completing a 1-yard TD pass to TE Leonard Pope (with a failed 2-point conversion).
-The Cards would recover their onside kick and even get into position to get a game-winning 55-yard field goal from kicker Neil Rackers.
+The Cards would recover their onside kick and got into position to attempt a game-winning 55-yard field goal from kicker Neil Rackers.
 The kick went wide left, securing their second-straight loss.

 With the loss, the Cardinals entered their bye week at 3–4.